<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Mon, 05 Jan 2026 00:00:00 GMT</pubDate>

-<description>Meta-prompting framework with 69 commands and 24 agents that solves context rot in long AI coding sessions.
-48K stars and growing.
-Best starter pack going.</description>
+<description>GSD (Get Shit Done) is a meta-prompting framework with 69 commands and 24 agents that fixes context rot in long AI coding sessions.
+Phase-based workflow: discuss, plan, execute, verify.
+48K GitHub stars.</description>

 <category>tools-tips</category>